 9. Phong Nha-Ke Bang National Park

-Next up is another of Vietnam’s lesser known wonders.
+Next up is another of Vietnam’s lesser-known wonders, Phong Nha-Ke National Park.
 This UNESCO protected national park is absolutely stunning in both its natural beauty and local culture.
 The best way to picture Phong Nha-Ke National Park is by taking Halong Bay and putting it on the land.
 Here, instead of sailing among the beautiful mountains, the best way to see them is by motorbike.

 The roads of Phong Nha-Ke are brilliant and as there is very little traffic, this is a perfect destination for riding.
 Twisting and winding your way through the park you will see locals living and farming as they have for hundreds of years.

-Phong Nha-Ke also has a big Christian population which means dotted among the spectacular mountains are small colourful churches which add to the charm of the area.
+Phong Nha-Ke also has a big Christian population which means dotted among the spectacular mountains are small colourful churches that add to the charm of the area.

-Phong Nha-Ke National Park is also home to the world’s biggest cave system, Hang Son Doong.
+Phong Nha-Ke National Park is also home to the one of the world’s biggest cave systems, Hang Son Doong.
 However, with tickets costing 3000 USD each, you may want to check out some of the other incredible caves in the area.
 The national park is located in the central strip of Vietnam, which means any journey from north to south or vice versa will pass through the region.